-Pros: You only get charged when someone interacts with your ad, he hints the pay per click, and you get access to so many detailed analytics that you know exactly where your marketing dollar is going.
+Pros: You only get charged when someone interacts with your ad and you get access to so many detailed analytics that you know exactly where your marketing dollar is going.

 Tips: Constantly monitor your campaign (we recommend using the Search Terms Report) to ensure that you’re getting qualified clicks and traffic to your site.
 This report will show you all of the search terms or keyword phrases that people have typed in Google to find and click on your ad.

-Another option for Google Ads are “Display Campaigns” Display campaigns allow you to create and distribute graphics across other websites like news, publications, or blogs.
-Traditionally, these have a lower conversion rate than text ads and is used more for brand awareness than for marketing purposes, but it is still another great channel to make sure that your brand is in front of your target audience.
+Another option for Google Ads is “Display Campaigns” Display campaigns allow you to create and distribute graphics across other websites like news, publications, or blogs.
+Traditionally, these have a lower conversion rate than text ads and are used more for brand awareness than for marketing purposes, but it is still another great channel to make sure that your brand is in front of your target audience.

 Is Google Ads right for you?